Tail Docking of Sheep

 - Lester S, Mellor D, Holmes R, Ward R, Stafford K. Behavioural and cortisol responses of lambs to castration and tailing using different methods.
 N Z Vet Journal 1996;44:45-54.

 - Grant C. Behavioral responses of lambs to common painful husbandry procedures.
 Appl Anim Behav Sci 2004;87:255-273.

 - Price J, Nolan AM.
 Analgesia of newborn lambs before castration and tail docking with rubber rings.
 The Vet Rec 2001;149:321-324.

 - Thomas DL, Waldron DF, Lowe GD, et al. Length of docked tail and the incidence of rectal prolapse in lambs.
 J Anim Sci 2003;81:2725-2732.

-- National Farm Animal Care Council Code of Practice for the Care and Handling of Sheep.
-(NFACC website) Available from: http://www.nfacc.ca/codes-of-practice/sheep Last accessed August 1, 2014.
+- National Farm Animal Care Council (NFACC).
+Code of Practice for the Care and Handling of Sheep.
+Available from: http://www.nfacc.ca/codes-of-practice/sheep.
+Last accessed February 2021.

 ((Revised January 2021))